German hydrogen train pioneer switches to cheaper battery power

 February 20, 2023

 French technical study bureau H2 Motronics has developed a fuel cell racing motorbike on hydrogen, which they claim is a world first.
-The H2K, short for ‘H2 Kompact’, was shown at the Hyvolution exhibit in Paris and is meant as a live demonstrator for the bureau’s technical and innovative project maThis content has been archived. […]
+The H2K, short for ‘H2 Kompact’, was shown at the Hyvolution exhibit in Paris and is meant as a live demonstrator for the bureau’s technical and innovative project management skills rather than for […]

 British Tevva hydrogen truck manages 560 km driving range